MordehayM/Latent-Dependency-Structure-with-IAF-Flow-optimization-on-Variational-Autoencoder/README.md

   tensorboard --logdir <path_to_log_dir>
 ```
 ## Configuration
 The config file is specified in JSON format.
-Modify the file in accordance with your analysis(nodes number, dim size etc)
+Modify the file in accordance to your analysis(nodes number, dim size etc)

 ## References
 The code was written inspired by the following code URLs https://github.com/ys1998/vae-latent-structure